Azarath20047/Sector52/README.md

 # Sector52, a Transformers mod for Minecraft
+>Founded by Vapaad, MrsChomper, and Silicon

-> Developed by Silicon, Jason13, MrsChomper, SomebodyOnceToldMe, and Damn_Soup
+>Developed by Silicon, Jason13, MrsChomper, SomebodyOnceToldMe, and Damn_Soup

 >Coding by Jason13 and Silicon